Keen to learn more about the? Review the facts of this 3D printer here, with a full breakdown of features and technical specifications.

 The Raise 3D N2 comes stock with a heated bed and their V2 Hot End capable of temperatures up to 300 C. This makes the N2 compatible with almost any material currently available, including PLA, ABS, PETG, Nylon, Carbon Fiber, TPU/TPE (Flexibles), and Metal Composites (with the upgrade to a wear resistant nozzle).

 Important to note is that the Raise3D N2 does not come with dual extrusion as standard.
-For those folks who need dual extrusion, the Raise3D N2 Dual is your best bet.
+For those folks who need dual extrusion, theis your best bet.
 With dual extrusion, you can print with two different colors at the same time, or pair one material with a dissolvable support material like PVA and HIPS.
 With soluble support, you can print complex models with ease.

-License: The text of "Raise3D N2 3D Printer: Review the Facts Here!" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Raise3D N2: Review the Facts of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP